mvolkmann/blog/src/meteor.md

 The key benefits of using Meteor are:

+- One install provides client, server (Node.js), and database (MongoDB) setup.
 - Client and server code can be developed in a single language, JavaScript or TypeScript.
 - The UI can be implemented using any popular web framework.
-- There is no need to implement user account management and authentication if using the Meteor account-ui and accounts-password packages is acceptable.
+- User account management and authentication is provided.
   It even supports OAuth logins.
-- There is no need to install and configure a database if using MongoDB is acceptable.
 - Changes to data in MongoDB collections are published to all connected clients using WebSockets so all the UIs can stay in sync.
-- There is no need to install and configure an HTTP server library.
 - There is no need to implement REST services or GraphQL queries if using Meteor Methods with WebSockets is acceptable.
   Meteor Methods are implemented in JavaScript or TypeScript